ooples/pine_script_docs/source/writing/Limitations.rst

 Local blocks
 ^^^^^^^^^^^^

 You might be asking yourself: what is a local block?
 As we discussed in the variables section, each script will have a local scope and a global scope.
-The local scope is what is inside a local block so in other words, if statements, loops, etc. There is a max of
+The local block is another way to describe a local scope so in other words, if statements, loops, etc. There is a max of
 500 local blocks allowed which is one of those limits that will be very difficult to surpass.

     //@version=5
-    indicator("")
+    indicator("Local block example")
     int length = 14
-    var volSma = float(na)
+    var volMa = float(na)
     if close > open
+        volMa := ta.wma(volume, length)

+    // we can simplify the above by removing the local block and using a ternary instead var volMaAlt = float(na)
-        volSma := ta.wma(volume, length)
+    volMaAlt := close > open ? ta.wma(volume, length) : nz(volMaAlt[1])

-    plot(volSma)
+    plot(volMa)
+    plot(volMaAlt)

     Note that: